lakejs/lake-docs/reference/box.md

 ### blur

-Fired when the box has lost focus.
+Fired when the box loses focus.

 Example: